Nephritis

 - Prolonged damage causes kidneys to be shrunken, irregular and scarred.
 Recent damage causes swollen, discoloured or spotty kidneys (also referred to as ‘white spotted kidney’).

-- Long-term, nephritis reduces growth rate/weight loss and it can lead to sudden or eventual death (weeks to months).
+- Long-term, nephritis reduces growth rate/weight loss, and this can lead to sudden death or chronic ill-health and subsequent death (weeks to months).

 - Kidneys are condemned at the abattoir depending on the extent and spread of damage.